 The Warren society is named for James Warren, MD, a physician who truly reflects the greatness of Duke Medicine.
 Dr. Stead recruited Warren from Emory University to become the first chief of medicine at the Durham VA Medical Center in 1952.
 Warren then became the chief of the Division of Cardiology in 1955.
 He later left Duke to become the chair of medicine at Ohio State University, thus initiating the Ohio State-Duke recruiting pipeline that has so benefited Duke over the years.
 Warren was one of the first physicians to use cardiac catheterization for diagnosing heart problems, and, along with Dr. Stead, helped to define the mechanisms of congestive heart failure.

 Society events and projects: In recent years, Warren members have prepared and served dinner at the Ronald McDonald House each spring.
-Social events have included a Stead Society trivia night at Bull McCabes each summer and a gathering at the Crowley household in the spring.
+Social events have included a Stead Society trivia night at Bull McCabes each summer and a dinner gathering in the spring.
 The Warren Society offers fellowship interview preparation to its members and any other counseling that its residents find helpful.

 The Martin Society is named after Samuel Preston Martin III, MD, who was born in rural Missouri in 1916 and attended medical school at Washington University in St Louis.
 Dr. Martin completed medical school in 1941, where he began his residency training in Internal Medicine.
 During World War II, Dr. Martin joined the United States Army Air Corps where he led a team that parachuted into a dense forest in Newfoundland to rescue civilian survivors of a transatlantic airliner that had crashed, earning him the esteemed Order of Leopold, which he wore on his lapel the rest of his life.
 In 1947, Dr. Martin came to Duke to complete his residency and begin his academic career in Infectious Diseases.
 He was recognized as a Markle Scholar and a research fellow in microbiology and immunology at the Rockefeller Institute.
 At the young age of 39, he created Duke’s Internal Medicine Residency program, making It the best of the country, and later joined the faculty of the University of Florida at Gainesville and the University of Pennsylvania, where he championed innovative programs for students in health, management and social sciences and established the MBA Program in Health Care Management at Penn’s Wharton School.
 Dr. Martin was revered by colleagues and students, and was admired as a visionary of his time.
 The 6-foot, 4-inch son of a Missouri country doctor and great grandson of a Revolutionary War physician, Dr. Martin’s natural charm and unassuming dignity enabled him to prod the careers of scores of gifted young men and women in medicine and health care.
 A born teacher and a storyteller in the tradition of Mark Twain, he seemed never to impose his own beliefs on others.
 Instead, he excelled at motivating young people to understand and cultivate their own special talents and was a master at catalyzing groups of strong-willed professionals into reaching constructive consensus.